Our Experienced Georgia Aviation Accident Lawyers Can Help You Today

 - Weather Conditions – When traveling by plane, the weather can be a serious threat to a plane’s safe travel.
 While crews and air traffic control plan as best as possible, irregular weather can put additional strain on the structural integrity of planes as a whole.

 These are just a few common causes of airplane accidents.
-If you have been injured in an aviation accident caused by these or other incidents, you should reach out to an attorney at Adamson & Cleveland, LLC right away.
+If you have been injured in an aviation accident caused by these or other incidents, you should reach out to the airplane accident attorneys in Norcross at Adamson & Cleveland, LLC right away.

-Who Can Be Held Responsible for a Plane Crash?
+Who Can Be Held Responsible for a Plane Crash in Georgia?

 Establishing responsibility for an accident is an important step in recovering financial compensation.
 The distinct factors of each case will determine who is ultimately held liable.

 Aviation issues are often more complex than other injury cases because airlines and carriers are governed by different laws at the state and federal level.
 The following are examples of parties that may be held accountable for accidents:

 - Airlines – Many major airlines are classified by law as “common carriers.”
 Compared to private or chartered airlines, common carriers face the strictest rules and regulations since they transport anyone who is able to purchase a ticket.
 The FAA is responsible for regulating common carriers.
 When filing a claim against an airline, it’s best to have the help of a lawyer well-versed in FAA regulations.

 - Owner or Operator – The owner of a plane or another type of aircraft is held to a high legal standard when people are injured in or around their property.
 Even if the owner of the plane was not operating it at the time of the accident, if the pilot injured others because of reckless or negligent behavior, the owner of the plane could be held accountable under the concept of vicarious liability or negligent entrustment, for example.